pwuertz/kicad_picknplace_assistant/README.md

 A simple python script that generates PDF files that indicate the position of components on the PCB for every item on the BOM list.
 Each BOM line generates one corresponding page.

+For a more advanced, interactive solution see: [InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom)

 ## Getting Started and Usage

 Simply call the script with Python 2.7, and provide the filename of your *.kicad_pcb file.